-\Students enrolled in the Early Childhood Ancillary Certificate or IT Support Specialist programs must complete all courses with a grade of at least 70%.
+Students enrolled in the Early Childhood Ancillary Certificate, Electrical, or Surgical Technology programs must complete all courses with a grade of at least 70%.
 Failure of any course will result in immediate dismissal from either of these programs.
+Students who have failed a course may re-enter the program in accordance with the institution's re-entry policy at the time the course is next offered.